byu-books/odtresearch/_sources/publications.md

 - A.R.
 Kerstein.
 “One-Dimensional Turbulence: a new approach to high-fidelity subgrid closure of turbulent flow simulations.”
 Computer Physics Communications, [148(1):1-16](https://doi.org/10.1016/S0010-4655(02)00552-0) (2002).

+- N. Punati, J.C.
+Sutherland.
+"Application of an Eulerian One-Dimensional Turbulence model to simulation of turbulent jets."
+U.S. Joint Sections of the Combustion Institute, Ann Arbor, MI, [URL](https://www.researchgate.net/publication/280979059_Application_of_an_Eulerian_One_Dimensional_Turbulence_model_to_Simulation_of_Turbulent_Jets) (2009).

+- J.C.
+Sutherland, N. Punati, A.R.
+Kerstein.
+"A uniﬁed approach to the various formulations of the One-Dimensional Turbulence model."
+Technical Report ICSE100101, The University of Utah Institute for Clean and Secure Energy, [URL](https://collections.lib.utah.edu/ark:/87278/s62n8195) (2010).

 ## LES-ODT

 - A.F.
 Hoffie, T. Echekki.
 “A coupled LES-ODT model for spatially-developing turbulent reacting shear layers.”
 International Journal of Heat and Mass Transfer, [127:458-473](https://doi.org/10.1016/j.ijheatmasstransfer.2018.06.105) (2018).